 The Post-It: an innovation through mere hazard

-Usually this phase involves prototyping: when the first model is done, then you have an invention.
+Usually, this phase involves prototyping: when the first model is done, then you have an invention.
 Innovation, on the other hand, is more related to what happens afterward.
-According to Art Fry and Pagan Kennedy, innovation is the business process that delivers inventions to the society.
+According to Art Fry and Pagan Kennedy, innovation is the business process that delivers inventions to society.
 This second part does not include creating something new, but rather working on a prototype that already exists and making it better so it can be delivered to the market.

 Pagan Kennedy focused her book on the first part of the process: the creativity of the individual.
 In our interview, she stressed two factors that are, in her experience, fundamental for coming up with new ideas:

 An inventor is a person that is suffering from a concrete problem of its daily life and wants to solve it.
 So, if you hire people and pay them to solve a problem or to invent something, you need to make sure that they won´t be kept away from the problem and/or the people who suffer from it – you need to make them experience and really understand the problem.
 Ethnography field workers and user experience researchers, for instance, are doing a great job with really connecting to problems.
 But a down-to-earth approach to a problem is also something any employee can or should do- we talked to a CEO in 2014 who told us that: ”I have over 100 shop managers – do you know what I recommend to them every time something doesn’t go well in a shop: go finally out of your office.
 Fake naivety and lead conversations with each of your sales employee for one week.
 Ask them about the clients, how their kids are, why that particular item is so popular and the other not.
 One week.
 And you´ll see what difference it makes.”

 Another group of inventors is those who were not looking for a solution to a certain problem but just discovered something by mistake.
 Probably they were looking for something different, but they found something new and they thought: “This is really cool!
 What can we use this for?”.